 - Coordinating your promotion efforts to help you present your site in the most effective manner possible.

-The deadline for submissions is 27th March 2020 and if you feel you have a site suitable for housing or employment and want to understand more about its development potential then get in touch today via email@example.com or submit your site via our Landmark form to see how we can best help you.
+The deadline for submissions is 27th March 2020 and if you feel you have a site suitable for housing or employment and want to understand more about its development potential then get in touch today.
+Contact our team via firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.

 INFORMATION SOURCE: South Somerset District Council HELAA Call For Sites 2020